english idioms about age

 A: He’s always talking about mortgages and taxes.
 He’s only 12!
 Sometimes, I wish he’d just act his age and play soccer with his friends.

-Remember how we were talking about some dark and possibly morbid idioms?
-Well, this is one of those.
+This is a bit of a darker idiom.
 To have one foot in the grave is to be very old and considered close to death.
+If you hear someone say this, they’re probably talking about someone who’s not present.

 A grave is a hole that’s dug in the ground where you’re laid to rest after you’ve passed away.
 In this way, you can see the symbolism of the expression.